 Now that you’ve seen the data and real customer feedback, how do the takeaways impact your engagement strategy?

-Whether you are an Apptentive customer or not, here are helpful questions and next steps to consider:
+Whether you are an Alchemer Mobile (formerly Apptentive) customer or not, here are helpful questions and next steps to consider:

 - Did your app see a spike in DAU or an increase in the frequency of DAU?
 If so, what type of feedback are they giving you?
 For example, is it product feedback, or possibly something that a support team could help them with?